 This provides English definitions of Valencian fallas terms.

 Here you can find a graphic showing all the elements that go into the classic fallera costume ensemble.
 It’s in Spanish, as is the accompanying article, but you can still probably read the price tags.
 A euro is worth $1.38 today, but perhaps you’re better off not doing the math, lest it send you off into a swoon.

 Wikipedia has a good overall description of the different elements of the celebration, along with a photo gallery.

-This is the complete 2014 schedule (though I notice they didn’t mention the first despertá which took place on the last Sunday morning of February, at 7:30 am.
+This appears to be the complete schedule (though I notice they didn’t mention the first despertá which took place on the last Sunday morning of February, at 7:30 am.
 Maybe they just consider that a teaser).
 And of course, more pictures.
 If you read through the whole calendar you begin to get a sense for the scale of the enterprise, and the vast quantity of gunpowder.
 The mind boggles.